 Citable filing context

-VTR's research view summarizes recent SEC filing context, starting with mda_quarterly from Apr 28, 2026.
+VTR's research view summarizes recent SEC filing context, starting with earnings from Jul 29, 2026.

 | Filed | Item | Context |